cglouch/snakefish/README.md

     return tables.KING_MOVES[src.index] & ~board.combined_color[board.color]
 ```

 This example showcases the power of bitboards.
 With a naive square-centric approach, we would need to perform 8 separate checks to see whether the king's potential destination squares were currently occupied by same-colored pieces.
 However, with bitboards, these checks can be performed simultaneously in a single bitwise AND instruction.
 We're exploiting the parallel nature of bitwise operations to compute the set intersection that we're interested in.
-Of course in order to generate the actual moves, we do need to iterate through the squares set in the resulting bitboard, but it's still preferable to the naive square-centric approach because during this iteration we no longer need to check for intersection - that's already been taken care of by the bitwise AND.
+Of course in order to generate the actual moves, we do need to iterate through the squares set in the resulting bitboard.
+However, it's still preferable to the naive square-centric approach because during this iteration we no longer need to check for intersection - that's already been taken care of by the bitwise AND.
 The beauty of the bitboard approach is its ability to perform these sorts of calculations so quickly and concisely.

 With a couple tweaks, we can use the method described above to calculate the movesets for the pawns and the knights as well.
 Kings, pawns, and knights are all similar in that they're *non-sliding* pieces.
 From a computational perspective, these are nice because their movement really only depends on the source square and whether or not the destination square is occupied by a same-colored piece.
 This means that we can compute their movesets easily with a lookup based on the piece's square followed by a simple bitwise AND.